According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 5.

 Thermodynamics deals with the change of energy in physical and chemical processes.
 It allows us to study these changes quantitatively as well as to make effective predictions.
 Therefore, we divide the universe as surrounding and system.
-Physical or chemical processes lead to progression or immersion of heat part of it may be converted to work.
-According to the first law of thermodynamics, these quantities are related as ∆U = q + w where q is heat and w is work.
+Physical or chemical processes lead to the progression or immersion of heat part of it may be converted to work.
+According to the first law of thermodynamics, these quantities are related as ∆U = q + w, where q is heat and w is work.
 Change in internal energy is a state function and depends on only the initial and final states.
 On the other hand, w and q are not state functions.
-The change in temperature due to the transfer of heat one system to another system can be measured.
+The change in temperature due to the transfer of heat from one system to another system can be measured.

 - In case of expansion of gas, work is measured as w = –pex∆V